 With a background in event management and hospitality, Natalie has been planning events for most of her career.
 As a memorial specialist, she now applies this expertise to help families customize, plan, and host their forest memorials with Better Place Forests Flagstaff.

-Natalie was drawn to the role as a memorial specialist because of the opportunity to serve others and deliver a world-class hospitality service.
+Natalie was drawn to the role of a memorial specialist because of the opportunity to serve others and deliver a world-class hospitality service.
 However, it was the concept — offering a living memorial as an end-of-life option — that truly captured her attention.
 She loves being able to apply her experience, give back to the environment, and support people as they create a meaningful, nature-filled legacy for themselves and their families.

-"As I went through the interview process and learned more about what BPF is doing, I became more and more entranced and thought, ‘This is really great stuff that they're doing.’
-I felt that I could bring my background, my love of nature and serving others and help guide families through various points in their life journey,” she says.
+"As I went through the interview process and learned more about what BPF is doing, I became more and more entranced and thought, 'This is really great stuff that they're doing.'
+I felt that I could bring my background, my love of nature and serving others, and help guide families through various points in their life journey," she says.

 A support system during the planning process

 As a memorial specialist at Better Place Forests Flagstaff, Natalie works with people who have lost a loved one and have reached out to plan a memorial.
 The planning process typically takes four to six weeks, during which time Natalie works on collecting important documents, such as a death certificate, scheduling a memorial date, and finalizing details of the memorial marker (should they choose one).
-She helps customers select readings for their memorial by suggesting a variety of reading she thinks they may like.
+She helps customers select readings for their memorial by suggesting a variety of readings she thinks they may like.

 On the day of the event, Natalie helps facilitate the forest memorial.
 The first part of the program takes place at the memorial table, where ashes are mixed with the soil from the forest floor.
-She invites the family and guests to participate, if they’d like, in the mixing of the ashes, so they can add soil and wildflowers to the vessel as they please.
+She invites the family and guests to participate if they’d like, in the mixing of the ashes, so they can add soil and wildflowers to the vessel as they please.
 They’ll then make their way comfortably to the memorial tree, where the memorial continues and concludes.
 In the future, the family can return to the tree to enjoy the forest, picnic, and remember their loved one.